 What do you think about the credit union's tax bracket?

 -Frankly, I'm more concerned about other issues, and I like credit unions just fine.What other issues do you care about that nobody will ask you?

 -I'm concerned about Nevada stealing water from western Utah farmers in Juab County.
 Nevada is already a leach on the economy of the State of Utah, and shouldn't be on its natural resources too.

 -I'm concerned that Utah schools, from elementary school to medical school, seem to be nothing but government-subsidized, politically correct landing pads for the wholesale delivery of the prevailing left-wing agenda.
 This is discouraging young men from attending college at all, and one of the reasons male enrollment is dropping (which is not meant to be a snub to women, whose enrollment is apparently holding fast).

 -I did not want to see the death penalty by firing squad abolished in Utah two years ago.But Steve, what about Utah's antiquated, ridiculous liquor laws?

-Nevada now only holds its legislative session every two years, rather than every year, to avoid this type of thing.
+-Nevada now only holds its legislative session every two years, rather than every year, to avoid legistlators getting overzealous and passing a bunch of useless laws.
 As a legislator, I will earn my keep by voting ‘no' rather than ‘yes' on pointless legislation.
 Even when it comes to things like transfat and motorcycle helmets, it's not within the legislature's mandate to force all people to conform to the majority's notions of propriety (in most issues).
 At the rate we're going, soon the government will tell you what time you have to wake up, what you have to eat, what you have to say, and what you have to drive.